Document Accessibility and Tutorials

 - Could your information be presented on the webpage itself, or is it necessary for it to be in a document?
-If the information does not need specific formatting, this may be a good opportunity to simply paste your content into the CMS.
-This is also beneficial in that it allows you to make changes easily when necessary, as it is simply a matter of editing the text, rather than replacing or deleting a document.
+The CMS allows you to make changes easily, editing text rather than replacing or deleting a document.
 Adding content directly in the CMS is also easier for users to read on a mobile device, as the design is responsive and therefore content fits automatically to different screen sizes without the need to zoom in or scroll.

-If you ultimately need to post a document online, the document must be accessible.
-Programs such as Word and Adobe Indesign will allow you to include many of the required accessibility components to a document, but not all.For complex documents you may need to make additional fixes after the document is created, using programs such as Adobe Acrobat Pro for PDFs, or consult with an outside source to remediate the document.
+Reference the tutorials in the right hand menu to get help adding accessibility requirements in commonly used programs.For complex documents you may need to make additional fixes after the document is created, using programs such as Adobe Acrobat Pro for PDFs, or consult with an outside source to remediate the document.

 ASD offers a third-party Document Conversion Service to help faculty and staff produce alternative versions of documents quickly and easily.
 The service is available to anyone with an ASD issued P-Card, and can be accessed by contacting Web Communications.

 Please note the following limitations of this service:

 - The source file needs to be of good quality in order to maximize conversion accuracy.